• Skip to primary navigation

 • Melt in the microwave for 1 minute.
 Stir until all chips are melted.
 If need be, microwave again for 15 seconds.

-Dip the Truffles
+Dip the truffles

 Chill & Store

-• While truffle is still wet, sprinkle any toppings that you want to stick to the top of the freshly dipped truffles.
+• While truffle is still wet, sprinkle any toppings that you want to stick to the top of the freshly dipped chocolate truffles.
 Allow to set at room temperature.

 Video